Executive Director: Mollie Roth, J.D.

 Intern: Dalton Price

-Dalton Price is TMBC's social media intern who guides our presence on Twitter and LinkedIn.
+Dalton Price is TMBC's intern who guides our presence on Twitter and LinkedIn.
 Dalton also leads the development of TMBC's website, incorporating substantive content, creating an innovative series of key opinion leader interviews, and more.
-He is a sophomore at Cornell University studying Policy Analysis and Management as well as the Founder and Executive Director of YouResearch, a global nonprofit designed to empower high school students through real-world research opportunities.
+He is a junior at Cornell University studying anthropology and infectious disease biology as well as the Founder and Executive Director of YouResearch, a global nonprofit designed to empower high school students through real-world research opportunities.